ganeshpatil0101/directmf/README.md

 Create MF By CAMs CDSL/NSDL Statement
-1. Upload PDF file with password
+1. Upload PDF file with password - DOne
 2. Parse json converted from pdf and save to firebase

 Read SMS